VaLeRiEe37/TSWD-portfolio/project_part2.md

 | Suggestions for more information on crimes and specific neighborhood comparisons in Pittsburgh.                                         |  If I have enough time, will think about add more content related to crime statistics and compare different neighborhoods within Pittsburgh to provide a clearer picture of the social impact.                                                                               |
 | Consistency in font and color was lacking, and a suggestion for a stronger punchline to conclude the story.                                         |Great catch.
 I am not that familiar with the setting and opeartions on Shorthand...will try to standardize font and color throughout the presentation to improve visual consistency.
 Also will develop a compelling closing statement and refine the transition into the call to action.                                                                                 |

 Based on the valuable insights from my interviews, I've identified several key areas for enhancement in Part III of my project.
-I'll introduce legends to those maps (without making the visualization more busy) for better clarity and will highlight specific areas, like Downtown Pittsburgh, to help readers easily identify key regions.
+I'll introduce **legends to those maps** (without making the visualization more busy) for better clarity and will **highlight specific areas**, like Downtown Pittsburgh, to help readers easily identify key regions.
+And I will adjust the layout of the "Observations in Pitts" sections, so that audiences may be easier to walk through that part.

 I also plan to enrich the content with additional crime statistics and draw comparisons between different Pittsburgh neighborhoods to underscore the varying impacts of tree equity.
 This will involve a deeper dive into the data to provide a more nuanced understanding of the social context.